Unemployment | Our Services | KelaSkip to content

 Read more

-The Ministry of Social Affairs and Health is currently requesting comments on a draft government proposal for new legislation.
+The Government has proposed an amendment to the Act on General Social Security Benefit.
 If the proposal passes into law, a partial early old-age pension granted before 16 January 2026 will no longer have an effect on general social security benefit.
-The government proposal is slated to be submitted to Parliament in spring 2026.
 If approved by Parliament, the new legislation can be applied retroactively as from 1 May 2026.

 Learn more